 In a sauce pan, add a jar of your choice or marmalade and half a cup of rum.
 Simmer over low-med heat making sure to continuously whisk as the sauce thickens.
 This spiked sauce will fill the kitchen with island holiday vibes that will set the mood for a joyful holiday!

-Please note: the alcohol content will cook off while on simmer making it safe to consume by children.
+The alcohol content will cook off while on simmer making it safe to consume by children.

 While the ham is still on the grill, pour this amazingly aromatic glaze over the meat and let it caramelize over the edges.